23 June | Closing Event Bewoners-in-the-loop, samen beslissen over AI in de stad

-On Tuesday, 23 June, researchers Mike de Kreek and Tessa Steenkamp will share the key results and lessons from the research project Human Values for Smarter Cities at Pakhuis de Zwijger in Amsterdam.
+On Tuesday, 23 June, researchers Mike de Kreek and Tessa Steenkamp will share the key lessons from the handbook ‘Bewoners-in-the-loop, samen beslissen over AI in de stad’.
+The handbook is the result of four years of research within Human Values for Smarter Cities and includes 50 concrete ideas, experiments, and methods to make technology in public space discussable with residents.

 Date: 23 June 2026